joseio72/Philosophy-of-This_Project/README.rst

 ==========================

-Enter A new grad With literally no idea what the shit to do with his life.
+Enter A new grad With literally no idea what the flip to do with his life.
 So this means just we do something, This is that something.
 Jose' Israel Ossorio-Rojas